Social Studies 8

 Students will use geography skills and historical analysis to understand the development of world civilizations.
 Students will examine factors that have shaped modern society and make connections between the past and the present.

 Individuals and Societies 9 builds on themes developed in Individuals and Societies 8.
 Starting by looking at Canadian foundations in Europe, students will study the building of Canada as a nation through to Confederation.
 Students will analyze Canadian history through both the European and First Nations lens.
 Geographic knowledge and skills previously acquired are reinforced and expanded through a study of Canada’s present economy.

 Individuals and Societies 10 deals with fundamentally important topics and issues that are basic to citizenship in Canada and the world.
 Students will examine the historical background and structure of our federal, provincial, and municipal governments.
 Another aspect of Individuals and Societies 10 is an in-depth study of current global issues such as population explosion, the food crisis, resource allocation and Third World development.
 Equally relevant is a thorough study of Canada’s development as an independent nation and its role in the world community during the twentieth century.
 Highlights of this section of the course are World War I, the Depression, World War II, peacekeeping, and the socioeconomic growth of the nation.

 20th Century World History 12

 This course examines the history of world affairs in the 20th century, concentrating on the time period between 1919 and the present day.
 There is an emphasis on the West and its relation to world affairs.
-Included are the effects of the world wars, the decline of European power, the polarization of the Cold War, the end of colonial empires, and the emergence of a new modern era, including an emphasis on human rights.
+Topics that we discuss within 20th century includes rise to power of dictatorships, the effects of the world wars and decline of European powers, understanding the psychology and history of genocides, civil rights movements and human rights and the emergence of a new modern era.
 Students should be aware that critical thinking, analysis of historical information and essay writing are important parts of the course.